proy19/TheStudyScout/README.md

 **Instance 2**

 - I also asked AI to list some resources that contained the relevant information that I needed.
-Even thought I ended up using some of its suggestions, I also used some resources that I found online.
+Even though I ended up using some of its suggestions, I also used some resources that I found online that were more relevant.

 ## Sample chunks: at least 5 labeled sample chunks, each with its source document name